wp-plugins/favicon-generator/readme.txt

 = Version 1.3 =

 1. AAAARGH!
 Include error was happening because I forgot about case sensitivity in Linux filesystems.
 Sorry, I'm on a mac.

+= Version 1.4 =

+1. Supressed errors that appeared if the upload directory wasn't created.
+Added in creation of the upload directory to the init routines.

 == Screenshots ==